 From the lavish Beaux Arts buildings to the multitudes of modern open-air sculptures against the backdrop of Lake Erie, Downtown Cleveland is - in and of itself - a stunning work of art.
 Add in FRONT International this summer, and we're leveling-up the public arts scene.

-In addition to the various building murals featured as part of the event, the Rock & Roll Hall of Fame, Great Lakes Science Center (William G. Mather Steamship), Cleveland Public Library and the Federal Reserve Bank of Cleveland will play host to related exhibitions and installations.
+In addition to the various building murals featured as part of the event, the Rock & Roll Hall of Fame, North Coast Harbor, and Cleveland Public Library will play host to related exhibitions and installations.

 And, if you're hungry, you've hit the jackpot.
 Downtown Cleveland has districts filled to the brim with incredible culinary delights.
 Here are some nearby places to start ...

-Just across the Cuyahoga River, west of downtown, the city's yellow-bricked West Side Market has been home to haggle-friendly meat, seafood and veggie vendors for more than 100 years.
-Inside the Ohio City market you'd expect to find pig ears, chicken feet, fresh cheese and homemade bakery.
+Just across the Cuyahoga River, west of Downtown, the city's yellow-bricked West Side Market has been home to haggle-friendly meat, seafood and veggie vendors for more than 100 years.
+Inside this Ohio City market you'll find pig ears, chicken feet, fresh cheese and homemade baked goods.
 What you probably wouldn't expect to find is contemporary art.
-Perhaps that's what makes this particular exhibition site for FRONT so appealing.
+But FRONT is making art accessible mere steps from this historic Cleveland institution.

 Lest we forget the food offerings lining West 25th Street and the surrounding neighborhood that offer everything from big, frothy IPAs to waffle cones brimming with colorful scoops of ice cream.
 Here are just a few:

-Learn more about this multi-venue, summer-long exhibition of contemporary art happening across Northeast Ohio July 14-Sept.
-30, 2018 here.
+Learn more about this multi-venue, summer-long exhibition of contemporary art happening across Northeast Ohio July 16 - Oct.
+2, 2022 here.